The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Caveats and assumptions

-Concerning (ii), as discussed in Sec. \ref{sec:obs}, our choices concerning mass ratio detection limits both for stellar and planetary companions constitute reasonable upper limits from observations, with future observations only going in the direction of further reducing the $P(d/a_{\rm cav}<\mathcal R)$ cumulative likelihood.
-However, some additional considerations should be discussed in this regard.
-Since the typical $q_{\rm max}\sim 0.005\,\textrm{--}\,0.01$, in the spatial regions where such limits are in place ($R> 0.1$'')\footnote{Note that mass detection limits depend on the model of planet formation invoked; those reported here are consistent with the lowest end of masses detectable with SPHERE $M\gtrsim 5 \,{\rm M_{\rm J}}$, using a colder model the minimum mass detectable would typically go up to $M\gtrsim 15 \,{\rm M_{\rm J}}$ \citep{asensiotorres2021}.}, almost any stellar companion would be detected.
-Those that survive have projected separations in regions where no limits have been placed due to the coverage of the coronagraph or insufficient resolution.
-In contrast, cuts with such limits remove only the most massive planetary companions.
+Concerning (ii), as discussed in Sect. \ref{sec:obs}, our choices for mass-ratio detection limits for stellar and planetary companions constitute reasonable upper limits based on observations.
+Future observations are expected to further reduce the $P(d/a_{\rm cav}<\mathcal R)$ cumulative likelihood.
+However, some additional considerations in this regard deserve further discussion.
+Because the typical $q_{\rm max}\sim 0.005\,\textrm{--}\,0.01$, almost any stellar companion would be detected in spatial regions in which these limits apply ($R> 0.1$'')\footnote{The mass detection limits depend on the model of planet formation that is invoked.
+The limits reported here are consistent with the lowest end of masses that are detectable with SPHERE $M\gtrsim 5 \,{\rm M_{\rm J}}$.
+For a colder model, the lowest detectable mass would typically reach $M\gtrsim 15 \,{\rm M_{\rm J}}$ \citep{asensiotorres2021}.}.
+The stellar companions that survive have projected separations in regions where no limits have been placed because of the coverage of the coronagraph or insufficient resolution.
+In contrast, cuts with these limits only remove the most massive planetary companions.
 This issue has the following implications.
-On the one hand, we do not expect changes in the likelihood for stellar companions, unless upper limits become available in curently unexplored regions.
-On the other hand, the likelihood of planetary companions is not expected to change unless current detection limits are lowered by a factor $5\,\textrm{--}\,10$, which implies a $q_{\rm max}\approx 10^{-3}$, allowing the cuts to exclude a larger fraction of the planetary sample.
-The future advent of the Extremely Large Telescope (ELT) and observations from JWST will enhance both the resolution and sensitivity in planet detection campaigns through direct imaging.
+On the one hand, we do not expect changes in the likelihood for stellar companions unless upper limits become available in currently unexplored regions.
+On the other hand, the likelihood of planetary companions is not expected to change unless the current detection limits are lowered by a factor $5\,\textrm{--}\,10$, which implies a $q_{\rm max}\sim 10^{-3}$.
+This would allow the cuts to exclude a larger fraction of the planetary sample.
+The future advent of the Extremely Large Telescope and observations from the James Webb Space Telescope will enhance the resolution and sensitivity of planet detection campaigns through direct imaging.
+As a general word of caution, we note that foreground or disc extinction for systems deeply embedded in the cloud (e.g. IRS~48) may reduce the observed luminosity of potential companions, possibly making them not detectable even with the most sensitive instruments.